Historical Markers in

 Today, Colbert County remains an important part of Alabama's history and economy.
 It is known for its natural beauty, with the Tennessee River providing ample recreational opportunities.
 The county is also home to numerous historical sites, including the Helen Keller Birthplace and the Belle Mont Mansion, which showcase the area's rich past.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Colbert County, Alabama.
+This timeline provides a condensed summary of the historical journey of Colbert County, Alabama.

 • 1818 - Colbert County is created by the Alabama legislature, named after brothers George and Levi Colbert who were prominent Chickasaw Indian chiefs